c-deshpande/graph-connectedness-scala-pregel/README.md

 # graph-connectedness-scala-pregel
-Generate Histogram for each RGB color in the given dataset using Scala and Spark and Pregel API.
+Generate Histogram for each RGB color in the given dataset using Scala and Spark and GraphX Pregel API.

 Project done as a part of CSE-6331 Cloud Computing Course at UTA.